 How is HPE meeting these range of requirements?
 First, there are the obvious HPE-owned products like 3PAR and Nimble.
 There’s StoreOnce for data protection, with extension to the public cloud (Cloud Bank Store).
 For file, there’s StoreEasy and 3PAR with the File Persona and File Controller, although I don’t hear much about these products.
 Then there are the partnerships.
 This is where things get interesting.

 Continuing on the unstructured portfolio theme, there’s object storage in partnership with Scality (the RING platform) and scale-out file storage with Qumulo (based on HPE Apollo servers).
 Great, that fills out the requirements for Big Data and some secondary storage, but wait, there’s more.

-Through the HPE Complete program, we also have CTERA, Hedvig, Datera (which was announced last week), Commvault, Cohesity, Zerto, Carbonite, DDN, WekaIO and Rozo Systems.
+Through the HPE Complete program, we also have CTERA, Hedvig, Datera (which was announced last week), Commvault, Cohesity, Zerto, Carbonite, DDN and Rozo Systems.
 Scality, Hedvig and Cohesity are also Pathfinder companies (invested in by HPE’s VC arm).
+WekaIO Matrix is OEM’d by HPE, mainly by the HPC team.
 Cloudian also announced their partnership with HPE in EMEA through the services arm of the company.